Understanding Medical Malpractice and When You Might Have a Legal Claim

 Although medical malpractice occurs in a small number of cases, there are certain medical errors that pop up more often than others.
 Such cases include:

-- Misdiagnosis or Delayed Diagnosis – These account for a significant portion of medical malpractice claims.
+- Misdiagnosis or Delayed Diagnosis – These accounts for a significant portion of medical malpractice claims.
 When medical professionals misdiagnose or fail to diagnose a serious condition, it can mean that the patient misses out on the appropriate treatment to prevent severe harm or death

-- Childbirth Injuries – Many fetal injuries can be traced back to medical malpractice, including fractured bones, brain injuries and nerve damage.
+- Childbirth Injuries – Many fatal injuries can be traced back to medical malpractice, including fractured bones, brain injuries and nerve damage.
 If negligence occurs during prenatal care, it can harm the fetus, the mother, or both.
 Negligence during childbirth can also harm both the baby and the mother

 - Medication Errors – From an initial prescription to the final administration of the prescription, a patient can be harmed if a professional has made an error in ordering or administering medication.
 Generally, this involves miscalculations or errors in dosage, meaning the patient receives too little or too much of the necessary medicine